-After numerous lockdowns, refurbishment is likely to be high on the agendas of our beloved pubs, bars, and restaurants.
+After the last couple of years, refurbishment is likely to be high on the agendas of our beloved pubs, bars, and restaurants.
 However, one key aspect that may have been overlooked is the matter of flooring system updates.
 After considerable periods of no foot traffic, this is an ideal time to ensure the floors of our beloved public houses and eateries are shipshape and Bristol fashion.

 We know what you’re thinking: days, weeks, and months of work and potential delays.
 In fact, you’re very much mistaken.
 Simply follow this step-by-step guide and Tremco will have you sorted in no time!